-Interpret a multiplication equation as a comparison, e.g., interpret $35 = 5 \times 7$ as a statement that 35 is 5 times as many as 7 and 7 times as many as 5.
+Interpret a multiplication equation as a comparison, (for example, interpret $35 = 5 \times 7$ as a statement that 35 is 5 times as many as 7 and 7 times as many as 5).
 Represent verbal statements of multiplicative comparisons as multiplication equations.

-Code Digital Student Experience Code Teacher Resources U42 Computations and Algebraic Thinking - Solve Multistep Word Problems U42 Build and Solve Multistep Equations with All Operations
+Code Digital Student Experience Code Teacher Resources U42 Computations and Algebraic Thinking - Solve Multistep Word Problems U42 Building and Solving Multistep Equations with All Operations

-Multiply or divide to solve word problems involving multiplicative comparison, e.g., by using drawings and equations with a symbol for the unknown number to represent the problem, distinguishing multiplicative comparison from additive comparison.
+Multiply or divide to solve word problems involving multiplicative comparison, for example, by using drawings and equations with a symbol for the unknown number to represent the problem, distinguishing multiplicative comparison from additive comparison.